learn-co-curriculum/dsc-join-statements-lab/README.md

 ## Objectives

 You will be able to:
-- Write queries that make use of various types of Joins
+* Write SQL queries that make use of various types of joins
-- Join tables using foreign keys
+* Compare and contrast the various types of joins
+* Discuss how primary and foreign keys are used in SQL
+* Decide and perform whichever type of join is best for retrieving desired data

 ## CRM Schema

 In almost all cases, rather than just working with a single table you will typically need data from multiple tables.
 Doing this requires the use of **joins** using shared columns from the two tables.

-In this lab, you'll use the same Customer Relationship Management (CRM) database that you saw from the previous lesson.
+In this lab, you'll use the same customer relationship management (CRM) database that you saw from the previous lesson.
 <img src='images/Database-Schema.png' width="600">

 ## Connecting to the Database